Guide to Sensory Appreciation of Honey

 How Sensory Values Inform Pairing (Summary)

 The structure of a honey—sweetness, acidity, aroma family, texture and finish—shapes how it interacts with food.
-These traits guide pairing choices much like wine, without implying botanical identification.
+These traits guide pairing choices much like wine.

 For detailed pairing logic and menu examples, see: